MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-data-platform.md

 - In a multi-region write configuration, [update (insert, replace, delete) conflicts](/azure/cosmos-db/conflict-resolution-policies) can occur where writers concurrently update the same item in multiple regions.

 - Cosmos DB provides two conflict resolution policies, which can be applied to automatically address conflicts.
   - Last Write Wins (LWW) applies a time-synchronization clock protocol using a system-defined timestamp `_ts` property as the conflict resolution path.
-In the event of a conflict the item with the highest value for the conflict resolution path becomes the winner, and if multiple items have the same numeric value then the system selects a winner so that all regions can converge to the same version of the committed item.
+If of a conflict the item with the highest value for the conflict resolution path becomes the winner, and if multiple items have the same numeric value then the system selects a winner so that all regions can converge to the same version of the committed item.
     - With delete conflicts, the deleted version always wins over either insert or replace conflicts regardless of conflict resolution path value.
     - Last Write Wins is the default conflict resolution policy.
     - When using the SQL API a custom numerical property, such as a custom timestamp definition, can be used for conflict resolution.